-The Washington Bus Fellowship runs from June 15th to August 20th, 2021.
+The Washington Bus Fellowship runs from the week of June 13th to August 19th, 2022.
 Fellows must be able to participate in all ten weeks of the program and are expected to commit at least 20 hours per week, including occasional weekend and evening commitments.
-In 2020, the program ran from 10am-3pm, Tuesday through Friday.
-We expect the 2021 schedule to be similar.
+In 2021, the program ran from 10am-3pm, Tuesday through Friday.
+We expect the 2022 schedule to be similar.

 Are Fellows paid?